 * Note that in many Pagan traditions, it is acceptable to use a white candle in place of any other color.

 Using Your Candle in Ritual

 After you've selected a candle, you'll want to oil it or dress it before burning.
 This is a method by which you'll establish a psychic link between you and the candle itself.
 In other words, you're charging the candle with your own energy and personal vibrations, and projecting your intent into the wax before you burn it.
 To dress a candle, you'll need a natural oil -- many practitioners like grapeseed because it has no smell.
-Another option is to use special candle magic oils from one of the Wiccan supply stores.
+Another option is to use special candle magic oils from one of the metaphysical supply stores.
 Begin at the top of the candle, and rub the oil downward to the middle.
 Then, begin at the base of the candle and rub the oil up towards the middle, ending where the first coating of oil left off.
-In some traditions of Wicca, the anointing is done just the opposite way -- start in the middle and work your way towards the two ends.
+In some traditions, the anointing is done just the opposite way -- start in the middle and work your way towards the two ends.

 If your working calls for herbs to be used as well, roll the oiled candle in the powdered herbs until it is coated all the way around.